Effect of your Mortgage after Divorce

 Divorce is a major decision that’s often triggered in an instant.
 The actual separation and finalization of the divorce, however, can take many months.
 Some loose ends could even stretch on for years if the couple doesn’t plan properly when they separate.

 This situation can make divorce even trickier.
 The mortgage has both of your names – meaning, your combined qualification stats made you eligible for the loan.
 Individually, it’s possible neither you nor your spouse would qualify for a home loan.
 In this case, selling the home might be your only option.
-Selling your house in San Antonio and paying off the mortgage is also a sensible route.
+Selling your house in California and paying off the mortgage is also a sensible route.
 Both you and your spouse will have fast closure – and if you use a cash buyer, your divorce process could take many months less.

 Can One Party Choose to Keep the Home?